 It’s time for a night out

-If you’re still into partying after this quite exhausting day, the good news is that there are lots of clubs to choose from.
+If you’re still into partying after this quite exhausting day, the good news is that in Zagreb, there are lots of clubs to choose from.
 If you want to stick to the city center – visit Lemon Club.
 Katran also offers a great night out and 4 dance floors inside one club, and it’s not that far from the Main square.

 Where to stay in Zagreb?